 The recognisable Anglepoise lamp quickly became popular because of its mobility and simplicity

-Famed for its power, precision, portability and sense of personality, the Anglepoise lamp has been a staple of the home office for almost 90 years.
+Famed for its power, precision, portability and sense of personality, the Anglepoise lamp has been a staple of homes (and offices) for almost 90 years.

 Carwardine approached a spring manufacturer in Worcestershire named Herbert Terry & Sons with his design, and the company took on the lamp in order to diversify their offering to the market.

 Herbert Terry & Sons produced the first Anglepoise lamps in 1934.
 Known as model 1208, it used four springs and proved instantly popular.
 It was swiftly followed by a second model, the 1227, which had three springs and an Art Deco-style tiered base.
-It was a streamlined varaition of this version, with a two-tiered base and a wider shade, that became known as the archtetpical Angelpoise lamp.
-It reamined in production for over three decades.
+It was a streamlined variation of this version, with a two-tiered base and a wider shade, that became known as the archetypical Angelpoise lamp.
+It remained in production for over three decades.

 Anglepoise Lighting Ltd became its own company in the mid 1970s.
 Over the years, there have been several other versions of the Anglepoise lamp.
 The Model 75 had a rounded base and a fluted shade, the Apex 90 model had a modular jointed system so that it could more easily be assembled at home.
 More recently, the original lamp design has been revamped and the Type 75 was released.
 This iteration has a close resemblance to the original prototype that Carwardine first brought to the company.